glycerine/golua/README.md

 ON COROUTINES
 ---------------------

-Lua's coroutines exit and have been tested; ToThread() and NewThread() work, and calls to registered Go functions can be made from any Lua coroutine.
+Lua's coroutines exist and have been tested.
+ToThread() and NewThread() work, and calls to registered Go functions can be made from any Lua coroutine.

 Registrations made on any coroutine are shared among all coroutines within that state.
-Registrations are per- lua.State, and are not globally shared between lua.State.
+Registrations are per-`lua.State`, and are not globally shared between `lua.State`s.

 ON GOROUTINE SAFETY
 ---------------------